ekatwood/token_pay/README.md

-# token-pay
+# Block Transact

-Open source solution to allow the user to make a product or service available, where the user can send any Solana token via Phantom Wallet, and the vendor or merchant receives USDC or SOL.
+Open source solution to allow the user to make a product or service available, where the user can send any Ethereum or Solana token, and the vendor or merchant receives USDC, ETH, or SOL.

-Implemented with Flutter, Firebase, JavaScript or Rust for smart contracts, Google Cloud functions for APIs and scheduled functions, and Rayidum protocol API for swaps.
+Implemented with Flutter, Firebase, JavaScript or Rust for smart contracts, Google Cloud functions, and 0x or Jupiter APIs for swaps.

 Implements https://github.com/ekatwood/escrow_subscription to handle subscription model payments.